jodersky/scala-argparse/book/src/annotation.md

     3.3.0), you will need to write a tiny boilerplate snippet as shown in the introductory example.

-Note: the generated code uses a lower-level interface, which can also be directly used for more flexibility.
-It is suggested that you [read the tutorial](./ll/index.html) in any case, for further understanding of how argument parsing works at a lower level.
+The generated code uses a [lower-level interface](./ll/index.html), which you can also use directly if you would like more flexibility than what the auto-generated CLI provides.

 ### Parameter Mapping